-This course utilizes the candidate's understanding of students with ASD gained in EDU4900 to develop knowledge, skills, and abilities for educating students with ASD utilizing evidence-based and multifaceted methodologies and strategies.
-Participants will become familiar with formal and informal assessment tools to drive program development and ensure students are reaching their maximum potential across all areas of development.
-Systems for collaborating with other service providers will be provided.
+This course utilizes the candidate's understanding of students with ASD gained in EDU 4900 to develop knowledge, skills, and abilities for educating students with ASD utilizing evidence-based and multifaceted methodologies and strategies.
+Participants become familiar with formal and informal assessment tools to drive program development and ensure students are reaching their maximum potential across all areas of development.
+Systems for collaborating with other service providers are provided.